Mr-H/browser-ble-pox/README.md

 If I pull the device up in LightBlue is can subscribe to the data feed (no ack) on Service UUID: 0000fff6-0000-1000-8000-00805f9b34fb

-This documentation suggests the UUID should not collide with the Bluetooth SIG Base UUID but it does (not sure if this means it is compatible with the standards or is a default) https://novelbits.io/bluetooth-gatt-services-characteristics/
+https://novelbits.io/bluetooth-gatt-services-characteristics/

 From this site: